est22/ODA-data-insight/README.md

 ## 5. Dataset Choice Justification

 In the landscape of international development cooperation, education emerges as a particularly compelling focus area, supported by comprehensive data sources and well-defined performance metrics.
-Our dataset selection was strategically guided by two primary sources that offer complementary perspectives on educational development initiatives.
+The dataset selection was strategically guided by two primary sources that offer complementary perspectives on educational development initiatives.

 ### 📊 Primary Dataset: KOICA SDG Performance Indicators